wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 algorithm module, and stores per-entry replacement information, which we discuss later.
 Tag entries of type `T` is also supposed to implement a method, `getReplacementInfo()`, which, when invoked, returns the `class ReplacementInfo` object of that tag entry.

+The tag array also implements several standard routines for lookup and replacement.
+Method `lookup()` just looks up a particular set based on the provided address, and returns a type `T` pointer as a result, if the lookup hits, or NULL, if it misses.
+It also takes an argument on whether to update the LRU information of the hit entry, which is performed by calling `update()` on the replacement manager with the `class ReplacementInfo` object of the entry.